janschupke/nerdboard/src/components/dragboard/README.md

 ```

 When a user drags a tile type from the external component and drops it onto the Dragboard, the Dragboard context will handle the drop and add the new tile at the drop position.

 ---

+## Edge Cases & Error Handling

+- **Full Board:** If `dynamicExtensions` is false and the board is full, adding or moving a tile that would not fit will throw an error.
+- **Row Reduction:** After removing or moving a tile, if there are no tiles in the last row(s) above the default, the board will shrink to the highest occupied row.
+- **Drag Preview:** The board will never extend rows just to preview a drag; rows are only extended after a tile is actually added or moved.
+- **Drag Out of Bounds:** If `allowDragOutOfBounds` is false, dragging a tile out of bounds will return it to its original position.
+If true, the tile will be removed.
+- **Non-Contiguous Rows:** If consolidation is off and there are tiles on non-contiguous rows, rows are only reduced if there are no tiles in the highest row(s).

+---